kamfonas/Poking_At_SpERT/README.md

-# SpERT: Span-based Entity and Relation Transformer
+# Experimenting with SpERT: A Span-based Entity and Relation Transformer
-PyTorch code for SpERT: "Span-based Entity and Relation Transformer".
-For a description of the model and experiments, see our paper: https://arxiv.org/abs/1909.07755 (published at ECAI 2020).
+The code above is based on the PyTorch implementation for SpERT: "Span-based Entity and Relation Transformer" by Eberts and Lavis.
+For a description of the original model and experiments, see their paper: https://arxiv.org/abs/1909.07755 (published at ECAI 2020).

 ![alt text](http://deepca.cs.hs-rm.de/img/deepca/spert.png)

+## Modifications for the Experimenting with SpERT version:

+The original readme file is kept intact, starting from the setup section.
+This section describes changes made to the code and the configuration to support additional models and different datasets.

+1. The models.py has been modified to include three more variants beyond the original BERT, i.e. RoBERTa, Electra and allenai/Longformer.
+Since Roberta by default uses different tokens and embeddings for the separator, padding and classification tokens, all places where these tokens were looked-up based on the token have been replaced to use the tokenizer methods sep_token_id, pad_token_id and cls_token_id respectively.
+Additional changes in the evaluation, trainer and data_loader are pretty minor and self-contained.
+2. Configuration file naming convention now includes the combination of mode (eval, train, predict), the model and a number denoting the dataset used.
+There have also been commented alternative models (e.g. sciBERT and allenai/biomed_roberta_base for use with the sciERC dataset)

 ## Setup
 ### Requirements